poloclub/ConceptEvo/scripts/README.md

 ## 0. Preliminary Note: Script Setup and Execution
 Before diving into the usage of these scripts, please ensure they are properly placed and executed:

 - **❗️Move script files❗️**: Relocate all script files to the `../src` directory, where `main.py` is located.
 This ensures that the scripts can interact correctly with the main application.

-- **Execute scripts in `../src`**: Run a script file within the `../src` directory for it to function as intended.
+Run a script file within the `../src` directory for it to function as intended.

 - **Details in scripts**: Each script includes comprehensive guidance on setting hyperparameters, as well as the location where the results will be saved.